StayNTouch/coding-exercises-sdet/README.md

 ## Cypress Automation Assignment
 # Objective

-Create a Cypress test that automates a hotel reservation flow on Expedia.
+Create a Cypress test with Typescript that automates a hotel reservation flow on Expedia.
 The test must demonstrate proficiency in handling:

 Calendar selection (choosing check-in and check-out dates)